carolinelavergne/POC_VS/USER_GUIDE.md

 	});
 ```

-#### Stubbing ####
+#### Fixture ####
-Cypress enables you to stub a response and control the body, status, headers, or even delay.
+Instead of writing a response inline you can automatically connect a response with a cy.fixture().

-1 - Start a server to enable stubbing:
+1 - Start a server to begin routing responses to cy.route() and to change the behavior of network requests :

 ```
 	cy.server()